alephium/docs/docs/wallet/Basic functions.md

 Then, turn on the “Advanced options” toggle and select the group you want to use for your new address.

 Press “Generate”.
 You can repeat this process for every group you want an address on (0, 1, 2, 3) or use the next method for batch address creation.
-(Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups in Alephium).

 # How to generate a new address for all groups at once in the Desktop Wallet